AgileLearningCenters/alc-wordpress-core/wp-content/plugins/types/readme.txt

 Types custom fields use the standard WordPress post-meta table, making it cross-compatible with any theme or plugin.
 Additionally, all fields can be **repeating fields**.

-= CUSTOM POST TYPES AND TAXONOMY =
+= CUSTOM POST TYPES AND TAXONOMIES =

-Types lets you easily setup custom post types and taxonomy.
+Types lets you easily setup custom post types and taxonomies.
 You can create new post types in seconds and use the advanced settings to customize every aspect.

 * Full control over every feature
-* Associate taxonomy with custom post types
+* Associate taxonomies with custom post types
 * Integrated control over custom fields display for different post types

 = BUILD RELATIONAL SITES =